ann0see/jamulus/README.md

 Only in the unofficial version, when Jamulus is started with `--edumodepassword <myPassword>`.
 All commands are sent to the server via chat.
 Type e.g. "/c/ls" and get a feedback from the server.
-The commands only work if a user authenticates with a„secret word which is transmitted in plain text.
+The commands only work if a user authenticates with a "secret" word which is transmitted in plain text.
 It is probably possible to bypass all protections with greater effort.
 Available commands: